Zeki Amdouni

-Career
+Club career

+Early years

 Amdouni is a youth product of Servette, Meyrin, and Étoile Carouge.
-He began his career with Étoile Carouge. before moving to Stade Lausanne Ouchy in the Swiss Challenge League in 2019.
+He began his career with Étoile Carouge, playing in the 1.
+Liga the fourth tier of the Swiss football league system, before moving to Stade Lausanne Ouchy in the Swiss Challenge League in 2019.
 On 9 June 2021, he transferred to Lausanne-Sport in the Swiss Super League.
-He made his professional debut with Lausanne-Sport in a 2–1 Swiss Super League loss to FC St. Gallen on 24 July 2021.
+He made his professional debut with Lausanne-Sport in a 2–1 Swiss Super League defeat against FC St. Gallen on 24 July 2021.
+At the end of the 2021–22 season Lausanne-Sport suffered relegation, but Amdouni was the team's top scorer with 12 goals.

+Basel

 On 24 June 2022, Amdouni joined Basel's first team for their 2022–23 season under head coach Alexander Frei signing a two-year loan with an option for the club to buy.
 After playing in two test games, in each of which he had scored a goal, Amdouni played his domestic league debut for his new club in the away game in the Schützenwiese on 16 July 2022 as Basel drew 1–1 with Winterthur.
+He played his first European match in the second qualifying round of the 2022–23 UEFA Europa Conference League 21 July, it was the home game in the St. Jakob-Park as Basel won 2–0 against Northern Ireland team Crusaders.
 Amdouni scored his first goal for the club on 28 August in the away game in the Letzigrund against Zürich as Basel won 4–2.

+Basel finished the Conference League group stage in second position and advanced to the Knockout round.
+It was here that Amdoumi showed his goal scoring flair, with seven goals in eight outings, during Basel's run to the semi-finals, where they lost to Fiorentina after extra time in the second leg.
+These seven goals made Amdouni the competition's joint top goal scorer together with Arthur Cabral of Fiorentina.
+On 2 May 2023, Basel's option to buy the player was activated, with Amdouni signing a four-year contract.
+On 17 July 2023, Basel confirmed that although Amdouni had joined the club permanently, he was in talks for a move to another team and two days later he left the club.

+During his one season with them, Amdouni played a total of 58 games for Basel scoring a total of 25 goals.
+32 of these games were in the Swiss Super League, three in the Swiss Cup, 17 in the UEFA Europa Conference League, and six were friendly games.
+He scored 12 goals in the domestic league, three in the cup, seven in the European games and the other three were scored during the test games.

+Burnley

+On 19 July 2023, Amdouni signed for newly-promoted Premier League club Burnley on a five-year contract, for an undisclosed fee.